zyyv/chris.me/content/posts/unocss@0.65.0 upgrade guide.md

+---
+date: 2024-12-02
+description: UnoCSS@0.65.0 brings an asynchronous engine, enhancing extensibility and supporting asynchronous presets.
+The update includes bug fixes, new features, and optimizations.
+Join the unocss-community to share and promote presets and transformers.
+title: UnoCSS@0.65.0 Upgrade Guide
+tags: ['UnoCSS']
+lang: en
+---

 Hi, Unoers!

 We have released UnoCSS@0.65.0.
 This version includes bug fixes, new features, and optimizations.
 Here are the details of this update: